 Posted: 29 January 2020

 On January 13, we emailed all leadership and deputy leadership candidates with eight questions about immigration policy.
 You can find the questionnaire here.
+We have now received responses from all the candidates, which you can read below.

 Thank you for getting in touch regarding the Labour leadership campaign and for everything you do to help tackle discrimination and defend migrants’ rights.
 Britain is economically, culturally and socially richer as a result of immigration.
 We should celebrate this and the huge contribution migration has made to our country.
 If I am elected leader of the Labour Party, I will always defend migrants’ rights and make the positive case for immigration.